NowacekLab/Welcome/README.md

 ### Have completed code/a toolbox that I want to add to the Nowacek Lab GitHub organization... how do I add my files?

+Create a new repo,
+Publish it to the Nowacek Lab GitHub organization,
+If you fix bugs in the future commit those changes!

 ---

 ### I want to actively work on code/a toolbox with another lab member and want to store our work on the Nowacek Lab GitHub organization... how do I add my files/edit them?